beenje/blog/posts/building-a-gitlab-bot-using-gidgetlab-and-aiohttp.rst

 If you are interested, try to perform the other exercices described in the github-bot-tutorial_ but using GitLab.
 Don't hesitate to let me know if you use gidgetlab_ to build something cool :-)
+And check my post about `building a GitLab bot with Starlette and HTTPX </posts/building-a-gitlab-bot-using-gidgetlab-starlette-and-httpx>`_

 Again, a big thanks to Mariatta_ for her tutorial and to `Brett Cannon`_ for gidgethub_!
 This project wouldn't exist otherwise.